wnuqui/runtime_profiler/README.md

         ROUNDING is integer value.
 Used in rounding runtimes.
 Default is 4.
 ```

-## Configurations
+### Configurations

 All the configurable variables and their defaults are listed below.
-These configurations can be put in the `config/initializers` folder of your Rails application.
+There is no one correct place where to put these configurations.
+It can be inside `config/initializers` folder of your Rails application.
+Or if you are using test to profile, it can be in the last part of `spec/spec_helper.rb`.
 ```ruby
 RuntimeProfiler.output_path = File.join(Rails.root.to_s, 'tmp')
 RuntimeProfiler.instrumented_constants = [User]